mostafaelrkhawy7/Instagram-Account-Analysis/README.md

     ```bash
     cd your-Instagram-Account-Analysis
     ```
+3.   **Ensure Data is Present:**
+    Make sure the `Instagram data.csv` file is located in the same directory as the Jupyter Notebook.

-3. Install the required libraries:
+4. Install the required libraries:
     ```bash
     pip install -r requirements.txt
     ```
-4. Open and run the `Instagram Account-Analysis Project.ipynb` file in Jupyter Notebook or JupyterLab.
+5. Open and run the `Instagram Account-Analysis Project.ipynb` file in Jupyter Notebook or JupyterLab.